redpesk-devtools/redpesk-sdk-tools/docs/ota/Device_preauthorisation.md

-# Preauthorizing devices on Mender server
+# Pre-authorizing devices on Mender server

 ## Generate a key pair for device pre-authorization

-To initiate the preauthorization process for a device, we require two crucial pieces of information from the device:
+To initiate the pre-authorization process for a device, we require two crucial pieces of information from the device:

     1. The device's identity, which includes its MAC address and device type.
     2. The device's public key.

 To ensure the security and randomness of the keys, we will generate them on a separate system, not on the device itself.
 Once generated, these keys will be placed into the device's storage.
 This approach enables us to maintain records of the device's public key and guarantees a satisfactory level of entropy during key creation, thereby producing highly secure and random keys.

 For the generation of a keypair that is comprehensible to the Mender client running on the target, we will employ a script.
 This script utilizes the "openssl" command to produce the keys.
 To acquire the script, download it to a designated directory using the following command: